Ircam-WAM/mezzanine-organization/doc/src/maintenance.rst

     docker-compose rm
     docker-compose up

-In case you have installed the init script to run the app as a daemon (cf. section "Install as a daemon"), you can use it to restart the app:
+In case you have installed the init script to run the app as a daemon (cf. section "Daemonize"), you can use it to restart the app:

     /etc/init.d/mezzanine-organization restart